 - Data Analytics – Focus on process monitoring and modeling, adaptive sampling, high dimensional data analysis, integrated simulation and optimization methods

-- Health Systems – Medical decision-making, personalized medicine, treatment models, quantitative human factors analyses in healthcare
+- Health Systems – Medical decision-making, personalized medicine, treatment models, quantitative human systems analyses in healthcare

 - Human Systems – Human motion monitoring, activity classification, biometrics, usability in safety critical systems, human-robot interaction, driver safety, physiological signal processing/analysis